 Note: Support of the E-UTRA - NR HO via CN function depends on progress in SA2.
-When discussing solutions to support this function, RAN3 needs to consider factors such as adaptation of the source RAN/CN to the target RAN/CN
+When discussing solutions to support this function, RAN3 needs to consider factors such as adaptation of the source RAN/CN to the target RAN/CN.
+RAN3 should consider whether the E-UTRA to NR HO direction via CN is needed or if it is sufficient to support the NR to E-UTRA HO via CN only.

 - evolved E-UTRAN-NR inactive mode mobility using a direct interface between an eLTE eNB and an NR BS.